Jaiendiran/PP_9.-Social-Feed/Info.md

 * Implemented MockAPI (Done)
 * Implement globalized filteration, sort, and search.
 (Done)
+* An option to add user profile pic during user signup and profile management page.
+(Done)

+* A landing page to the app.
 * Add 'Favorites' option and post filtration.
+* A dashboard only for admin to access showcases the reports of the app and its data's.
 * User logs tracker.
-* An option to add user profile pic during user signup and profile management page.
 * Comments to a post.
-* A dashboard only for admin to access showcases the reports of the app and its data's.
-* A landing page to the app.
 * Private posts specific to each user stored as a sub-collection.